Textualize/textual-serve/README.md

 # textual-serve

-Textual serve turns your [Textual](https://github.com/textualize/textual) app in to a web application.
+Textual-serve turns your [Textual](https://github.com/textualize/textual) app in to a web application.

 ## Getting Started